Pag-IBIG Contribution Table Philippines 2026

 Always verify the latest official Pag-IBIG contribution schedule if you need the exact current payroll basis.

-Who Pays the Pag-IBIG Contribution?
+Who pays the Pag-IBIG contribution?

 For payroll users, one of the most important questions is whether the Pag-IBIG amount on the payslip is only the employee share or the full contribution.
 Here is how it works: